Private Alternative Educational Loans

 This new process may extend the processing time for private loans and may delay the release of loan funds to the school.
 Please allow a minimum of two to three weeks for processing of private alternative loans.

-You will be required to complete the following disclosure form before a lender will disburse a private loan: Truth in Lending Disclosure (pdf).
+You will be required to complete the following disclosure form before a lender will disburse a private loan: Private Education Loan Application Self Certification (pdf).

 Common Elements of the Alternative Loan that you should consider: